jessey-git/fx-gltf/examples/viewer/README.md

 * Coordinates the update/render sequencing flow

 ### Psuedo call-graph
 * Win32Application::Run
 * D3DEngine / Engine
     * Initialization
         * Load glTF document
+        * Load glTF textures
         * Build glTF mesh pieces
         * Build glTF scene-graph
-         * Build device-dependent DirectX 12 resources
+        * Compile necessary shaders to support the loaded materials
-         * Build window-size-dependent DirectX 12 resources
+        * Establish all DirectX resources (Heaps, PSO's, constant buffers, etc.)
     * Update/Render loop
-         * Set Root Signature + PSO
-         * Set scene constant buffers
+        * Set Root Signature, PSO's, constant buffers, structured buffers, etc.
         * Draw each mesh instance
             * Set mesh constant buffers
             * Set mesh vertex/normal/index buffers
             * Perform actual draw call

 ### DirectX 12 / glTF Integration Notes

 #### PipelineStateObject Input Layout
-glTF stores vertex/normal/tex-coord buffers separately from each other.
+Most glTF files today store vertex/normal/tex-coord buffers separately from each other (non interleaved).
 For example, consider a simple 6 vertex mesh with vertex/normal/tex-coord formats of Vec3/Vec3/Vec2 respectively:

 ```[vvvvvv][nnnnnn][tttttt] == 3 buffers: [72 bytes][72 bytes][48 bytes]```

-However, most DirectX tutorials assume a "combined" layout as follows:
+Compare this against an interleaved layout which looks as follows:

 ```[vntvntvntvntvntvnt] == 1 buffer: [192 bytes]```

 This matters when creating the PipelineStateObject's InputLayout.
-To properly use glTF data without extra data manipulation, make use of the ```D3D12_INPUT_ELEMENT_DESC.InputSlot``` field.
+To properly use glTF data in this format without extra data manipulation, make use of the ```D3D12_INPUT_ELEMENT_DESC.InputSlot``` field.
 See ```D3DEngine::BuildPipelineStateObjects``` for reference.

 ## Known Issues and TODOs
- * DirectX 12
+* General
-     * Usage of the "default" upload heap is not used in all circumstances
-     * Materials are not loaded/processed (need image loader and mip-map generation etc.)
     * Input from keyboard/mouse (i.e. simple arcball rotation control etc.)
+    * Interleaved buffers from glTF are not supported currently
     * Scene centering does not seem to be working for all tested models.
 Some scenes still seem shifted away from 0,0,0
+    * Only .png textures are supported

+* DirectX 12
+    * Minor: Mip-maps are not generated for the textures
+    * Advanced: A memory-manager with pooling / page management should be implemented
+    * Advanced: A new set of abstractions for properly batching ResourceBarriers is needed (likely requires refactoring away DeviceResources + FrameResources into finer grained objects)

 * Vulkan
     * Needs implementing (patches welcome)

+## Dependencies
+* [libpng](https://github.com/glennrp/libpng) (must be referenceable using `#include <libpng16/png.h>`)

+    Install using vcpkg: ```vcpkg install libpng --triplet x64-windows```

 ## Supported Compilers
 * Microsoft Visual C++ 2017 15.6+ (and possibly earlier)